-The Board currently comprises six (2020: seven) Directors.
+The Board currently comprises six (2022: six) Directors.
 The number and/or composition may be changed where it is felt that additional expertise is required in specific areas, or when an outstanding candidate is identified.

 The composition, experience and balance of skills on the Board are periodically reviewed to ensure that there is the right mix on the Board and its committees, and they are working effectively.
-The Board comprises a Non-Executive Chairman (who, for the purposes of the QCA Code was independent on appointment), three Non-Executive Directors, two of whom are considered by the Board to be independent for the purpose of the QCA Code.
-There are two Executive Directors who are considered by the Board to be non-independent for the purpose of the QCA Code.
+The Board comprises a Non-Executive Chairman (who, for the purposes of the QCA Code was independent on appointment and remains independent), three Non-Executive Directors, two of whom are considered by the Board to be independent for the purpose of the QCA Code.
 There are two Executive Directors who are considered by the Board to be non-independent for the purpose of the QCA Code.

 The current members of the Board have a wide range of skills and experience.
-The Board believes that a membership that combines detailed knowledge of the Group's operations, the technology industry and leading a Group listed on the London Stock Exchange are crucial to the Board's ability to lead the Group successfully.
+The Board believes that a membership that combines detailed knowledge of the Group's operations, the technology industry and leading a group listed on the London Stock Exchange are crucial to the Board's ability to lead the Group successfully.